French language: Lebanon

 A former French mandate, Lebanon designates Arabic as the sole official language, while a special law regulates cases when French can be publicly used.
 Article 11 of Lebanon's Constitution states that "Arabic is the official national language.
 A law determines the cases in which the French language is to be used".
 The French language in Lebanon is a widespread second language among the Lebanese people, and is taught in many schools along with Arabic and English.
 French is used on Lebanese pound banknotes, on road signs, on Lebanese license plates, and on official buildings (alongside Arabic).

 Today, French and English are secondary languages of Lebanon, with about 40% of the population being Francophone and 40% Anglophone.
 The use of English is growing in the business and media environment.
 Out of about 900,000 students, about 500,000 are enrolled in Francophone schools, public or private, in which the teaching of mathematics and scientific subjects is provided in French.
 Actual usage of French varies depending on the region and social status.
 One-third of high school students educated in French go on to pursue higher education in English-speaking institutions.
 English is the language of business and communication, with French being an element of social distinction, chosen for its emotional value.

 India

 French was the official language of French India, consisting of the geographically separate enclaves referred to as Puducherry.
 It continued to be an official language of the territory even after its cession to India in 1956 until 1965.
 A small number of older locals still retain knowledge of the language, although it has now given way to Tamil and English.

+Vietnam

+In colonial Vietnam, the elites primarily spoke French, while many servants who worked in French households spoke a French pidgin known as "Tây Bồi" (now extinct).
+After French rule ended, South Vietnam continued to use French in administration, education, and trade.
+However, since the Fall of Saigon and the opening of a unified Vietnam's economy, French has gradually declined in modern Vietnam: it has been effectively displaced as the first foreign language of choice by English, and slightly under 1% of the population was fluent in French in 2018.
+Nevertheless, it continues to be taught as the other main foreign language in the Vietnamese educational system and is regarded as a cultural language.
+In 2025, approximately 40,000 students and 6,500 university students are enrolled in French.